fnugent24/fnugent24.github.io/_posts/2023-2-5-Unit 1:-Computing-as-a-Profession–Responsibilities-and-Challenges.md

 Incidents (anonymously) and your role as a computing professional.
 What could have been done to improve the situation.
 You should demonstrate that you understand the topic covered and ensure you use references to academic literature (journals, books, reports, etc.).

+### Learning Outcomes
+To appreciate the roles and responsibilities of computer professionals.
+To examine the various challenges and threats a computer professional may deal with.
+To apply the professional ethics and code of conduct in computing practices.